Don’t let the flu stop you this winter. Get your flu shot.

 Stay protected this fall and winter.

 The first and most important step in protecting you and your family from the flu is to get vaccinated.
-You can safely get your flu shot at the same time you get your updated COVID-19 booster!
+You can safely get your flu shot at the same time you get your updated COVID-19 vaccine!

 Seasonal flu vaccines are safe and effective.
 During the 2019-2020 flu season, flu vaccines prevented an estimated 7.5 million flu illnesses, 3.69 million medical visits, 105,000 hospitalizations, and 63,000 flu deaths across the United States.